manu-r12/ForgetMeNot/README.md

 ## 🎥 Project Intro Video
-How the app works explainantion
+How the app works explanation
 [Watch on YouTube](https://youtu.be/puy7svIaHbc)